martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 Both results will be assessed visually on a map to understand whether the clusters alone and within their branches are interpretable and contiguous.

 ##### Validation of clustering in Amsterdam
 The resulting clusters in Amsterdam are validated using the method proposed in section \ref{meth_validation_rel} above, using data on the historical origin of each building.
 In the case of the datasets obtained from @dukai2020, each building has assigned a year of its construction.
 Unlike in Prague, the year does not represent the data when the area/plot was first built-up, but the latest construction.
 Even though the data are not initially binned, only buildings constructed after the year 1800 have a specific year.
-To ensure the compatibility of the data with those used in Prague and to avoid issues with pre-1800 periods, the origin dates are therefore binned into 11 groups following the classification of [@spaan2015].
+To ensure the compatibility of the data with those used in Prague and to avoid issues with pre-1800 periods, the origin dates are therefore binned into 11 groups following the classification of @spaan2015.
 The rest of the validation follows the method outlined in \ref{meth_validation_rel}.

-#### expandability of the classification \label{expandability}
+#### Expandability of the classification \label{expandability}
 The study of expandability of hierarchical classification is the last methodological step in the whole thesis, and its role is to understand whether results of the morphometric study from one case study can be related to another case study.
 Expandability of the classification is crucial for further expansion of the database of urban tissue types.
 Even though clusters and hierarchical classification may work in individual cases, the question is whether we can combine the results to a single taxonomy.
 It tests the compatibility of results and a potential issue of clustering being tied to a single context.
 The optimal situation would mirror the biological world, where a newly discovered species can be usually embedded into an existing taxonomy.
 However, to get to the stabilised situation where taxonomy is not substantially changed by the discovery of a new species, we first need a critical mass of species to be included.
 That is certainly not the case in newly built taxonomy of urban form, and it is expected that it could be relatively unstable in the beginning and stabilise by the inclusion of more cases.

 The method can be considered extensible if the taxonomy of tissue types from Prague and Amsterdam combined does not substantially change the interpretative value of dendrograms.